Blow-up of solutions of critical elliptic equations in three dimensions: Introduction and main results

 with parameters $x \in \R^3$ and $\lambda > 0$.
 This equation arises as the Euler--Lagrange equation of the optimization problem related to the Sobolev inequality

 with sharp constant \cite{Rod,Ro,Au,Ta}

-The perturbed equations that we are interested in are posed in a bounded open set $\Omega\subset\R^3$ and involve two functions $a$ and $V$ on $\Omega$.
-The operator $-\Delta +a$ with Dirichlet boundary conditions is assumed to be coercive.
-(Later, we will be more precise concerning regularity assumptions on $\Omega$, $a$ and $V$.)
+The perturbed equations that we are interested in are posed in a bounded open set $\Omega\subset\R^3$ and involve a function $a$ on $\Omega$ such that the operator $-\Delta +a$ with Dirichlet boundary conditions is coercive.
+(Later, we will be more precise concerning regularity assumptions on $\Omega$ and $a$.)
+One of the two families of equations also involves another, rather arbitrary function $V$ on $\Omega$.
 The case where $a$ and $V$ are constants is also of interest.